anupam2005/AzureCertificationPrep/README.md

 ## 9. Azure Solutions
 -------------------

+**Azure Synapse Analytics (formerly known as Azure SQL Data Warehouse)** is a PaaS offering that can run queries against *petabytes of data*, often used for reports and data analytics.

 A model is the way you define what you want your machine learning implementation to learn.
 You give it a model, which is a set of rules, and the application then starts playing this model over and over again with the data you have provided.
 Over time, usually very fast, the model will find patterns in the data that follow the rules you have provided.

 There are currently five services in Azure DevOps: Boards for managing and tracking projects; **Azure Pipelines** for building, testing, and deploying projects; **Azure Repos** for storing and managing code; **Azure Test Plans** for conducting manual tests and automating tests; and **Azure Artifacts** for hosting and sharing packages to share functionality across teams.